astronomo94/astronomo94.github.io/README.md

 ⋅⋅1.
 Ordered sub-list
 4. And another item.

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks, or minuses, or pluses

 Or leave it empty and use the [link text itself].

 URLs in angle brackets will automatically get turned into links, like <http://www.example.com>.